Patient-reported outcome measures

 Patient-reported outcome measures (PROMs) capture a person’s perception of their own health through questionnaires.
 They enable patients to report on their quality of life, daily functioning, symptoms, and other aspects of their health and well-being.

 Responses to PROMs questions help hospitals and healthcare services provide the care that patients need and want.
-These measure promise to fill a vital gap in our knowledge about outcomes that matter to patients and about whether healthcare interventions actually make a difference to people’s lives.
+These measures aim to fill a vital gap in our knowledge about outcomes that matter to patients.